FINDING A SERIES OR AN AUTHOR:

 "Alpha and Omega" (e-novella, 2009)

-Cry Wolf (2008)
+Cry Wolf (1/2008)

-Hunting Ground (2009)
+Hunting Ground (8/2009)

-Fair Game (2012)
+Fair Game (1/2013)

 WORLD-BUILDING

 The all-inclusive series title is WORLD OF THE MARROK (the Marrok being the head of the werewolf clan that is the focus of the series), but there are two subseries, each focusing on a different part of the clan: the Seattle werewolves (MERCY THOMPSON SERIES) and the Montana werewolves (ALPHA AND OMEGA SERIES).
 Several characters overlap the two series, particularly Bran Cornick, the Marrok, his sons Charles and Samuel, and Adam Hauptman, the Seattle pack leader who is Mercy Thompson's husband.
-Click HERE to read my discussion of the MERCY THOMPSON SERIES.
+Click HERE to read my discussion and reviews of the MERCY THOMPSON SERIES.

 Anna is an Omega werewolf who was abused for years by a dysfunctional pack.
 According to this mythology, Omega wolves are rare and highly valued because they have a soothing, calming influence on other werewolves, and on fae and even humans as well.
 Charles is the son of Bran, the Marrok of all the werewolf packs, and he is the only born (not made) werewolf, which gives him more strength, better senses, and faster shifting abilities than other werewolves.
 For hundreds of years, Charles has served as his father's enforcer/executioner.

 Cry Wolf begins immediately after the prequel with the couple's move to Charles's Montana home, where the two become embroiled in a battle with a powerful witch.
 Hunting Ground takes place just weeks later, when the couple heads to Seattle for a meeting with the leaders of the European werewolves and where attempts are made to kidnap Anna.
-In both of these books, Anna is trying to overcome her fearful, cautious outlook on life, and Charles is trying to help her become stronger.
-Their relationship can be somewhat rocky at times, but they are, after all, soul mates, so true love wins out in the end, every time.

-BOOK 3: Fair Game
+NOVEL 3: Fair Game

 It's been three years since book 2 was published, and if you have been following the MERCY THOMPSON series, you know that the werewolves and fae of this alternate world have recently come out of the closet.
 Now, Bran and his alphas are dealing with the concerns and outright fears of the human population so all werewolves must be on their best behavior at all times.
 Bran has been forced to send Charles out to execute many werewolves around the country who have broken werewolf and human law by killing or injuring humans.
 Law-breaking wolves get no second chances any more because the werewolves' peaceful coexisitence with the humans is so tenuous.

 The guilt that Charles feels about this constant killing is wearing him down.
 The ghosts of those he has executed look back at him from every mirrored surface, sucking away his energy and chastising him for their deaths.
-Charles isn't sharing this burden with anyone—not his father and certainly not Anna.
+Charles isn't sharing this burden with anyone—not even his father and certainly not Anna.
 He has even closed his mate bond with Anna because he fears that the ghosts will use it as a bridge to try to destroy her as they are destroying him.
 Not surprisingly, Anna is extremely worried about Charles.
 She has been trying to get Bran to ease up on Charles's assignments, but to no avail.
 Eventually, two other werewolves support Anna and voice their concerns to Bran, and he finally agrees to find a non-lethal assignment for Charles.

 Bran decides to send Anna and Charles to Boston, where law enforcement officials have requested assistance in tracking down a serial killer who has tortured and murdered several supernaturals—werewolves and fae.
 When Anna and Charles arrive, they must work with a motley crew of humans from three federal agencies: the FBI, Homeland Security, and a new department—the Combined Nonhuman and Transhuman Relations Provisors (CANTRP, aka Cantrip, aka Trippers).
 Some of the humans are willing and unafraid to work with the werewolves, but others are fearful and antagonistic.
 Soon after Anna and Charles reach Boston and have their first meeting with the human team, a young half-fae woman is kidnapped, and her father, a powerful pure-blood fae, joins the team to assist in finding her.
 The story follows the investigation of the previous murders and the search for the girl.